-Take the first steps to prepare for next year’s garden by planting fall bulbs.
+Take the first steps to prepare for next year’s garden by planting fall bulbs now.
+Don’t know how to plant fall bulbs?
 These simple tips and instructions will teach you how to get the most out of your bulbs for a spectacular spring and summer showings for many years of enjoyment to come!

 Fall bulbs should be planted six to eight weeks before the ground freezes.
 Never plant bulbs after the ground has frozen.